penguinperson-PenguinPolar/Antartic-Operating-System/README.md

-# Antartic-Operating-System
+# Antartic Operating System
-The Antartic OS writen in asm and C
+The Antartic OS writen in Asmembly and C
 # Building
 If you want to build it install docker<br/>
 then type in cmd or terminal<br/>